Milan-Brzon/AJ_OL/SB_Audio_Scripts.md

 <audio src="./assets/EF1_4ed_SB__08_07.mp3"></audio>

 computer /a/
-A | Where can I park?
+A:  Where can I park?
-B | You can park here,
+B:  You can park here,
 cat /ae/
-B | Can I park here?
+B:  Can I park here?
-A | Yes, you can.
+A:  Yes, you can.
 car/a:/
-A | No, you can’t.
+A:  No, you can’t.
-A | You can’t park here.
+A:  You can’t park here.